HomeBusiness & JobsPatreon

 What is the best way to keep members from cancelling?

 In my experience, personal contact wins.
-Replying to comments and sending a quick welcome to every new patron does more for retention than any feature, and the app pushes those notifications to you so you can respond the same day.
+Replying in the Chats tab and sending a quick welcome to every new patron does more for retention than any feature, and the app pushes those notifications to you so you can respond the same day.